MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-session-templates.md

 > **Note:** It is permissible to use a different contract version in the request from what is used in the session template.

 If necessary, you can change a session template from version 104/105 to version 107.
-For instructions, see migrating instructions in [Common Issues When Adapting Your Titles for 2015 Multiplayer](../multiplayer-appendix/common-issues-when-adapting-multiplayer.md).
+For instructions, see migrating instructions in [Changing a game from 2014 to 2015 Multiplayer](../../concepts/live-issues-changing-to-mp-2015.md).

 ## Session template default values